jcszymansk/nixcasks/README.md

 ### What is being tested

-- Application variants (on branch `feature/variations`); this should allow for installation of older versions where the default ones don't support the user's system, and ARM specific binaries (but as I don't have an ARM mac, it's completely untested now)
 - Overrides (on branch `feature/overrides`); this should allow for specifying app-specific attributes which are not included in `casks.json`